Contact

 Sr. Res.
 Assoc.
 Dr. Simon Hajdini

 Simon Hajdini is Senior Research Associate in the Department of Philosophy at the University of Ljubljana, where he teaches social and political philosophy.
+He is a Fulbright alumnus and regular Visiting Faculty at The University of Chicago.

 ACADEMIC APPOINTMENTS